Cheltenham Leading Jockeys 2023

 Previous Top Jockey Award Winners

 Ruby Walsh has dominated the Cheltenham Festival top jockey award, winning it 11 times.
 In two of those years he rode seven winners, something no other jockey has achieved.
-Only three other riders have claimed the title in the last ten years: Nico de Boinville triumphed in 2019, when just three victories proved enough, while four wins gave the title to Davy Russell in 2018.
+Only four other riders have claimed the title in the last ten years: Nico de Boinville triumphed in 2019, when just three victories proved enough, while four wins gave the title to Davy Russell in 2018.
 Barry Geraghty, the second-most successful jockey of all time at the Cheltenham Festival, claimed the Cheltenham top jockey award in 2012 with five wins, as he did in 2003.
-He rode five again at last year’s Festival but it wasn’t enough to stop the prize going to Paul Townend, who also rode five but had achieved more second place finishes.
+He rode five again at 2020’s Festival but it wasn’t enough to stop the prize going to Paul Townend, who also rode five but had achieved more second place finishes.
+Townend was subsequently usurped by Rachael Blackmore in 2021, as she claimed six victories on the way to her first Cheltenham title.

 Top Cheltenham Jockeys Of All Time